The Developmental Disabilities Alliance of WNY (DDAWNY) is hosting the 31st Annual Developmental Disabilities Day (DD Day) on May 30.

 Presented by Shannon Bryant, LMHC, Director of Learning and Development

 At Person Centered Services our mission is to connect people to the care, support and opportunities that maximize their quality of life.
 This not only applies to those we serve but also to each of our 730 employees.
 Self-care and mental health are important, especially for those working in a support and helping profession such as direct support or care coordination.
-This workshop, presented in conjunction with Dr. Lisa Butler from the UB School of Social Work, will open the conversation around self-care and mental health as a way to encourage others to maximize their quality of life.
+This workshop will open the conversation around self-care and mental health as a way to encourage others to maximize their quality of life.

 What is “behavioral health” anyway?